jmblankley/LibraryDatabase/README.md

 ## Development Log

-Initialized project.
+- Initialized project.
 Added Book, Library, and Holding classes.
-Built constructors and <<, >> overloads for each.
+Implemented constructors and `<<`, `>>` overloads for each.

-Added BookList, LibraryList, and HoldingList classes.
-Built out the full capabilites needed of Book, BookList, Library, and LibraryList classes.
-Stuggled with HoldingList.
+- Added BookList, LibraryList, and HoldingList classes.
+Fully developed necessary capabilities for Book, BookList, Library, and LibraryList classes.
+Encountered challenges with HoldingList.

-Still struggling with HoldingList.
+- Continued struggling with HoldingList.

-Made big changes to Holding and HoldingList got it correctly taking in a Library name and Book.
+- Made significant changes to Holding and HoldingList, resolved issues regarding Library name and Book.

-Fully fixed Holding and HoldingList bugs.
-Just need to clean up code and test extensively.
+- Successfully resolved all bugs in Holding and HoldingList.
+Final tasks involve code cleanup and extensive testing.

-Cleaned up code.
-Tested and found some minor bugs.
+- Cleaned up the code.
+Conducted testing and identified minor issues.

-Fixed the minor bugs.
+- Rectified the minor issues.

-Adjusted code for BookList, LibraryList, and HoldingList to use a dynamically allocated array instead of a set size.
-PROJECT COMPLETED.
+- Revised code for BookList, LibraryList, and HoldingList to utilize dynamically allocated arrays instead of fixed sizes. **PROJECT COMPLETED.**